We'd love to make something happen!

 Are we a match?

-Thank you to 10 Ways to Practice Institutional Racism at your Non-profit Organization by Korbett Mosesly; Is There a Place For the Black Radical in the Nonprofit World? by Gioncarlo Valentine; 8 Ways People of Color are Tokenized in Nonprofits by Helen Kim Ho; Organizing for Liberation Ain’t Free When Capitalism Rules Everything Around Me by Ashleigh Shackelford; Five Ways to Redistribute Social Capital in Activist Spaces by Lisa Hofmann-Kuroda; Black People Are Demanding Police Abolition - We Could Be Demanding Much More by Radical Faggot; Neither Radical nor Revolutionary: The Preservation of Privilege in Social Justice Activism by Laura LeMoon; Childcare Groups Are Playing Key Role in Pushing Change by Sarah Lazare; and Seeing and Naming Racism in Nonprofit and Public Organizations by Laurin Mayeno which helped shape FoCMC's Community Prerequisites.
+Thank you to 10 Ways to Practice Institutional Racism at your Non-profit Organization by Korbett Mosesly; Is There a Place For the Black Radical in the Nonprofit World? by Gioncarlo Valentine; 8 Ways People of Color are Tokenized in Nonprofits by Helen Kim Ho; Organizing for Liberation Ain’t Free When Capitalism Rules Everything Around Me by Ashleigh Shackelford; Five Ways to Redistribute Social Capital in Activist Spaces by Lisa Hofmann-Kuroda; Black People Are Demanding Police Abolition - We Could Be Demanding Much More by Radical Faggot; Neither Radical nor Revolutionary: The Preservation of Privilege in Social Justice Activism by Laura LeMoon; Childcare Groups Are Playing Key Role in Pushing Change by Sarah Lazare; and Seeing and Naming Racism in Nonprofit and Public Organizations by Laurin Mayeno which helped shape the ways in which FoCMC partners locally and nationally.